seahug/seahug.github.io/_posts/2018-06-06-learners-session-3.md

 instance Integral Int -- Defined in ‘GHC.Real’
 ```

----

-Looking at the readout of `:info` on `Int`, Richard embarked on a tangent on Typographical conventions: why do types start with uppercase letter?
+Looking at the readout of `:info` on `Int`, Richard embarked on a tangent on Haskell's typographical conventions:

+* Names of types start with uppercase letters
-Functions and values must start with lowercase letter.
-Functions and values follow the same naming conventions and same syntactic rules.
+* Unlike functions and variables which start with lowercase letters: functions and values follow the same naming conventions and syntactic rules

+Why does Haskell use uppercase letters for the names of types?
+Most likely, the designers of Haskell chose to do this to eliminate ambiguities in the parser.

-Special characters like `_` are often used to mark the monadic variant of a function, like `for_`, however you see other conventions like `mapM` or with "prime" (though this is also used to denote a strictly evaluated function).
+Note that special characters like `_` are often used to mark the monadic variant of a function, like `for_`, however you see other conventions like `mapM` or with "prime" (`'`) (though this is also used to denote a strictly evaluated function such as `foldl'`).

-Another typographic peculiarity: infix & prefix functions, for example, define an infix function `&&&&&` where
+Another typographic peculiarity: infix and prefix functions.
+For example, we can define an infix function `&&&&&` where

 ```haskell
 > x &&&&& y = x + y